Maria-Onido/netflixpricing/README.md

 ![code_five](50E26EA2-F2E3-4152-A52C-2D3E5C777E6C_4_5005_c.jpeg "Code5")

+To obtain a conversion to column, we had to make an array of 'CAD' the same length as our table.
 We converted all the prices with VAT rates added using a conversion function we made.
 In this way all of the prices are all in the same units - Canadian Dollars.